PDM-Group/DigitalTwin_OC_Unity_Core/README.md

 The values of the entries are the default values with which every tag file is initialized.
 The exception is the entry with the key _MDS_UniqueId_, whose value will be the _Unique ID_ property of the [`Payload`](#payload) component.
-The tag file itself is a `.mds` file, containing an array of bytes, which is not readable by a text editor.
+The tag file itself is a `.data` file, containing an array of bytes, which is not readable by a text editor.
 To read the tag file of a [`Payload Tag`](#payload-tag) component the auxiliary function in the Menu _Open Commissioning > Product Data > Data Viewer_ can be used:

 ![ProductDataViewer.png](images/ProductDataViewer.png)